selsamman/redux-reactions/README.md

 ```
 store.dispatch(Reactions.actions.AddItem("First Item"));
 ```
-You can easily write tests your reactions and ensure that not only do they do what you want them to do but that they don't mutate other parts of the state.
+You can easily write tests for your reactions and ensure that not only do they do what you want them to do but that they don't mutate other parts of the state.
 The stateChanges member function returns a string which describes which state slices have changed:
 ```
         let oldState = state;
         store.dispatch(Reactions.actions.AddItem("First Item"));